Establishing Proficiency in a Core Course

 - FINC-GB.2302 Corporate Finance Topic List (3 credits) - Elective

-All Washington Square exams will be given in the Kaufman Management Center.
+All Washington Square exams will be given in the Kaufman Management Center or virtually.

 Students may establish proficiency in COR1-GB.1306 Financial Accounting and Reporting by demonstrating proof of any of the following: